 If you’re a Veteran, and either you or your spouse is Native American, our Native American Direct Loan (NADL) program may help you get a loan to buy, build, or improve a home on federal trust land.
 You may also get a loan to refinance an existing NADL and reduce your interest rate.
-Find out if you’re eligible for a NADL—and how to apply.
+Find out if you qualify for a NADL—and how to apply.

 Am I eligible for an NADL?

 You may be able to get a NADL if you’re a Native American Veteran or a non–Native American Veteran married to a Native American, and you meet all of the requirements listed below.